Pope Francis celebrates outdoor Mass in stormy weather

 Sunday Mass in Manila

-The Pontiff is also scheduled to perform an outdoor Mass in Manila on Sunday before millions of Filipinos, Miller said.
+The pontiff is also scheduled to perform an outdoor Mass in Manila on Sunday before millions of Filipinos.

-By then, the storm should weaken to a tropical depression, and its center should be about 109 miles south of the Pope, Miller said.
-Still, the storm is capable of delivering its heaviest rainfall at that distance, and Manila could face gusty winds and significant rain during the Mass, Miller added.
+By then, the storm should weaken to a tropical depression.
+Still, Manila could face gusty winds and significant rain during the Mass.

 The Pope’s trip to Asian isles began Tuesday in Sri Lanka, and he landed in the Philippines on Friday.